 These include the fact the network is able to perform tasks that individual members might find difficult.
 It also allows solutions to be shared so that individuals have no need to develop their own.
-This makes collaborative work easier office insight and more efficient thereby reducing users including knowing which desk.
-This inevitably brings with it a costs and project times, and allowing for ideas and information to flow.
+This makes collaborative work easier costs and project times, and allowing for ideas and information to flow.